Islamism: Sayyid Rashid Rida

 Sayyid Muhammad Rashid Rida (سيد رشيد رضا; 23 September 1865 – 22 August 1935).

 Syrian-Egyptian Islamic cleric Muhammad Rashid Rida was one of the earliest 20th-century Sunni scholars to articulate the modern concept of an Islamic state, influencing the Muslim Brotherhood and other Sunni Islamist movements.
 In his influential book al-Khilafa aw al-Imama al-'Uzma ("The Caliphate or the Grand Imamate"); Rida explained that the societies that properly obeyed Sharia would be successful alternatives to the disorder and injustice of both capitalism and socialism.

 This society would be ruled by a Caliphate; the ruling Caliph (Khalifa) governing through shura (consultation), and applying Sharia (Islamic laws) in partnership with Islamic juristic clergy, who would use Ijtihad to update fiqh by evaluating scripture.
 With the Khilafa providing true Islamic governance, Islamic civilization would be revitalised, the political and legal independence of the Muslim umma (community of Muslim believers) would be restored, and the heretical influences of Sufism would be cleansed from Islam.
 This doctrine would become the blueprint of future Islamist movements.
+Following Jamal al-Din al-Afghani and Muhammad Abduh, Rashid Rida saw the Crusades as a period when Europeans saw a true civilization in the Islamic world which led Christian Europe to Reformation and progress.